tanmaydatta/longclaw/README.md

 # longclaw
-Official website for JIIT Programming Hub.
+Official website of the JIIT Programming Hub.